German Recipe Kalter Hund and Heinerle

 - 2-3 tablespoons of rum OR orange liqueur (optional)

-- 2 packages of Bahlsen butter biscuits for Kalter Hund (Bahlsen butter cookies are sold in almost every grocery store.
+- 400 g (14.10 oz) of Bahlsen butter biscuits for Kalter Hund (Bahlsen butter cookies are sold in almost every grocery store.
 You can find them either in the cookie section or the international food section).

-- for Heinerle 3 packages of baking waffles 120 mm x 200 mm Oblaten.
+- for Heinerle 30 baking waffles (Oblaten) 120 mm x 200 mm.
 Find the baking waffles here or here.
-Each package has 10 Oblaten – waffles and makes about 5-6 sets of Heinerle depending how thick you spread the chocolate mix.
+10 Oblaten – waffles make about 5-6 sets of Heinerle depending how thick you spread the chocolate mix.

 Melt the coconut oil and the chocolate in a saucepan on low heat.
 Remove from the stove and pour into a metal bowl.
 Let it cool down in the fridge for about 15 minutes.